cschladetsch/CoinSpot-GoogleSheets/Readme.md

 Follow the dots.

 ## Automatic Updating
-In the `App.Config` file, you can change the `updateTimerMinutes` setting to automatically update your spreadsheet every N seconds.
+In the `App.Config` file, you can change the `updateTimerMinutes` setting to automatically update your spreadsheet every N minutes.
 If this is 0, no auto-updates will be made.

 ### Using a Raspberry Pi